controlol/gdrive-rclone-docker/README.md

 ## Introduction

-This Docker image can be used to connect to your Google Drive folder.
+This Docker image is used to mount to your Google Drive folder to a local folder.
 All files will appear as if they are locally on your system and you can browse like you normally would.
+Added files will at first be stored locally and pushed to Google Drive once per 6 hours.
+This will allow quick access to newly created files.
+Secondly there is a configurable cache pool to further improve the experience.

+If you want to use the Google Drive space on your local network you can share the mounted folder as a SMB or NFS share.

 ## Usage
 This image will require some special flags to function properly, this is because you will be mounting mergefs (fuse) to a shared docker volume.
 Add the following flags to you docker cli `--cap-add SYS_ADMIN --device /dev/fuse`.